Involuntary Terminations: California

 - California has enacted statutes requiring notice be provided to certain employees who will lose their jobs due to mass layoffs or plant closings.
 These statutes cover more employers than the federal Worker Adjustment and Retraining Notification Act.
 See Layoffs, Reductions in Force and Plant Closings.

-- In addition to the retaliation protections afforded to employees under federal law, both the State of California and the City of San Francisco provide additional layers of protection against retaliation in the workplace.
+- In addition to the retaliation protections afforded to employees under federal law, the State of California provides additional layers of protection against retaliation in the workplace.
 See Retaliation.

 - California law protects employees from retaliation in many specific instances when the employee engages in protected conduct or otherwise makes a report of unlawful activity.
 See Whistleblower Protections.